ruizdurazo/ruizdurazo/notes/on-css-scss-styling/index.md

 })
 ```

-If you're using a framework, you could add something like this to a method that tracks the scroll value and updates the state accordingly.
-It'll depend if it's some computed variable (Vue), or some sort of hook (React), or if you'll manage it in the global state.
-It's up to you.
+If you’re using a framework, you could add something like this to a method that tracks the scroll value and updates the state accordingly.
+It’ll depend if it’s some computed variable (Vue), or some sort of hook (React), or if you’ll manage it in the global state.
+It’s up to you.

 <!-- --- -->